James Clerk Maxwell: Education, 1839–1847

-Maxwell was sent to the prestigious Edinburgh Academy.
+In 1841, at age ten, Maxwell was sent to the prestigious Edinburgh Academy.
 He lodged during term times at the house of his aunt Isabella.
 During this time his passion for drawing was encouraged by his older cousin Jemima.
-The 10-year-old Maxwell, having been raised in isolation on his father's countryside estate, did not fit in well at school.
+The young Maxwell, having been raised in isolation on his father's countryside estate, did not fit in well at school.
 The first year had been full, obliging him to join the second year with classmates a year his senior.
 His mannerisms and Galloway accent struck the other boys as rustic.
 Having arrived on his first day of school wearing a pair of homemade shoes and a tunic, he earned the unkind nickname of "Daftie".
 He never seemed to resent the epithet, bearing it without complaint for many years.
 Social isolation at the Academy ended when he met Lewis Campbell and Peter Guthrie Tait, two boys of a similar age who were to become notable scholars later in life.
 They remained lifelong friends.

 Maxwell was fascinated by geometry at an early age, rediscovering the regular polyhedra before he received any formal instruction.
 Despite his winning the school's scripture biography prize in his second year, his academic work remained unnoticed until, at the age of 13, he won the school's mathematical medal and first prize for both English and poetry.